 All of the products tested are well-known and should do well in this test.
-While we do 'create' threats by using publicly available free hacking tools, we do not write unique malware so there is no technical reason why any vendor being tested should do poorly.
+While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.

 Consequently, it is not a shock to see most products handle the public threats very effectively.
 With only a handful of threats missed, all-round performance was excellent.
 Targeted attacks were also handled well by all, although not perfectly.

-Products from Broadcom, Microsoft, SentinelOne and Sophos protected against all of the public and targeted attacks.
-Those from Crowdstrike, ESET, Kaspersky and McAfee missed one public attack, while FireEye's two.
-They stopped all targeted attacks, except FireEye, which missed one.
+Products from Kaspersky, McAfee, Microsoft, Sophos and Webroot protected against all of the public and targeted attacks.
+Bitdefender stopped all of the targeted attacks but missed one public threat, while products from ESET and FireEye stopped all targeted attacks but missed one or two public threats each.

-Just over half of the products handled the legitimate applications correctly, with no mistakes at all.
-The remainder blocked one or two each.
-The exception was Microsoft Defender Antivirus (enterprise), which blocked ten objects.
+Most of the products handled the legitimate applications correctly, with no mistakes at all.
+Bitdefender's and Webroot's blocked one each.